Demilade36/pandas-challenge/README.md

 - School-Level Performance
 - Top and Bottom Schools
 - Grade-Level Performance
-- Performance by Categories of spending per student, size and school type
+- Performance by categories of spending per student, size and school type

 ---
 # Requirements